 - Moving to hybrid electric vehicles may be realistic at some point in the near future.

-At this point, Azure Dynamics is probably the most viable option for an electric hybrid vehicle that meets our needs.
+At this point, there is probably not an available electric hybrid vehicle that meets our needs.
 However, the intention isn’t to begin this transit system with hybrids.
-Once we are ready to make that move–perhaps 5 years form now–this technology will be more mature, and there will almost certainly be competitors to Azure’s system.
+Once we are ready to make that move—perhaps 5 years form now—this technology will be more mature.

 Our hope would be that, once this system is running, we could be a testing and demonstration site for these newer technologies.
 In particular, because the Small Bus is scheduled to sit during the day and overnight, it would be an ideal route to test vehicles which need to be plugged in and recharged frequently.